OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 Restraints are required to keep the weakly coupled and fully decoupled ligand in the binding site region and thereby reduce the phase space that needs to be sampled.
-In the :class:`SepTopProtocol <.SepTopProtocol>` we apply orientational, or Boresch-style restraints, see below.
+In the :class:`SepTopProtocol <.SepTopProtocol>` we apply orientational, or Boresch-style, restraints, as described below.

-In this cycle, the interactions of the molecule are decoupled, meaning turned off, using a partial annihilation scheme (see below) both in the solvent and in the complex phases.
+In this cycle, the interactions of one molecule are turned off while simultaneously turning on interactions of the other molecule both in the solvent and complex phases.
 The relative binding free energy is then obtained via summation of free energy differences along the thermodynamic cycle.

 .. figure:: img/septop_cycle.png
-   :scale: 80%
+   :scale: 50%

-   Thermodynamic cycle for the absolute solvation free energy protocol.
+   Thermodynamic cycle for the SepTop free energy protocol.

 Scientific Details
 ------------------